-(6) Pass-Through Entities.
-When the taxpayer is a pass-through entity, and has no income tax liability of its own, the tax credits will pass to its members, shareholders, or partners based on the year ending profit/loss percentage.
+(8)(6) Pass-Through Entities.
+When the taxpayer is a passthrough entity, and has no income tax liability of its own, the tax credits will pass to its members, shareholders, or partners based on the year ending profit/loss percentage.
 The credit forms will initially be filed with the tax return of the taxpayer to establish the amount of the credit available for pass through.
 The credit will then pass through to its shareholders, members, or partners to be applied against the tax liability on their income tax returns.
-The credits are available for use as a credit by the shareholders, members, or partners for their tax year in which the income tax year of the pass-through entity ends.
+The shareholders, members, or partners may not claim any excess clean energy property tax credit against their withholding tax liabilities.
+The credits are available for use as a credit by the shareholders, members, or partners for their tax year in which the income tax year of the passthrough entity ends.
 For example: A partnership earns the credit for its tax year ending January 31, 2009.
 The partnership passes the credit to a calendar year partner.
 The credit is available for use by the partner beginning with the calendar 2009 tax year.